Demolition (2015 film): Release

 On July 15, 2015, Fox Searchlight Pictures set the film for a wide release on April 8, 2016.

+Home media

+The film was released on Digital HD on April 8, 2016, on the same date when it came out in theatres.
+It was released on DVD and Blu-ray on July 19, 2016.

 Reception

 Box office

 In the United States and Canada, pre-release tracking suggested the film would gross $2–3 million from 854 theaters in its opening weekend, trailing fellow newcomers The Boss ($20–24 million projection) and Hardcore Henry ($7–10 million projection).
 It ended up grossing just $1.1 million in its opening weekend, finishing 15th at the box office.

 Critical response

 Demolition received mixed reviews from critics.
-On Rotten Tomatoes, the film has a 54% approval rating based on 209 reviews, with an average rating of 5.8/10.
+On Rotten Tomatoes, the film has a 54% approval rating based on 210 reviews, with an average rating of 5.8/10.
 The site's consensus reads, "Demolition benefits from a stellar cast, even if their solid work isn't always enough to prop up a confused story that aims for profundity but too often settles for clichés."
-On Metacritic, the film has a score of 49 out of 100, based on 42 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 49 out of 100, based on 42 critics, indicating "mixed or average" reviews.